Polarity Picker¶

 Overview¶

-The P-AIC utilizes the picker interface and the P-FX the feature-extraction interface FX.
+The plugin picker-plugins provides two ways to determine the first motion of a P pick automatically.
+First, the POLAIC utilizes the picker interface and second, the POLARITY the feature-extraction interface FX.
 Both work almost identical as they use the same internal algorithms to determine the pick polarity.
 The only difference is the interface and therefore when the polarity picker is started.

 In general, the polarity is either set to positive or negative if the